The Comprehensive Guide to Installing R Packages from CRAN, Bioconductor, GitHub and Co.

 ...

-According to the install.packages() documentation “[the lock directory] has two purposes: it prevents any other process installing into that library concurrently, and is used to store any previous version of the package to restore on error”.
+documentation “[the lock directory] has two purposes: it prevents any other process installing into that library concurrently, and is used to store any previous version of the package to restore on error”.

-To mitigate this error you can either manually delete the left-over 00LOCK directory or you tell R to not create one during installation.
-To delete the 00LOCK directory you can either use the file explorer of your OS or you do it directly from within R using the following command.
+directory you can either use the file explorer of your OS or you do it directly from within R using the following command.

 unlink("C:/Users/neitmant/AppData/Roaming/R-3.6.3/library/00LOCK-Rcpp", recursive = TRUE)

-Make sure to pass the exact path you received in the error message as first argument to unlink().
+Make sure to pass the exact path you received in the error message as first argument to unlink()

 install.packages("Rcpp", INSTALL_opts = "--no-lock")